axiao23/HTH2024-Sustainability-Metric/README.md

 There are two txt files: 1. brands.txt and 2. groceries.txt

 - groceries.txt contains an example grocery list that the user uploads which lists the brands separated by the price of the item.
 - brands.txt contains the entire list of brands which have sustainability scores which we use to check against the brands of the grocery lists.

+There is also a folder that includes information and requirements to set up flask and a web interface for the program.
+This flask set up requires a virtual environment venv.